StefanoBelli/xxtelebot/README.md

 [Telegram Bot API](https://core.telegram.org/bots/api)

+### Thanks to

+Deni, which tested some API methods, and proposed some examples!
+(He is listed in contributors)

 ### Issues
 You are welcome to open issues, do it without freaking out and/or insults, attach your code (take care of your **token**), and what is not going well.